1887 Sonora earthquake

-The 1887 Sonora earthquake occurred at 22:13 UCT on 3 May in the Teras mountain range of northwestern Mexico.
+The 1887 Sonora earthquake occurred at 22:13 UTC on 3 May in the Teras mountain range of northwestern Mexico.
 It was widely felt, with some damage being recorded up to 200 km from the epicenter in both Mexico and the United States.
 The earthquake had an estimated magnitude of 7.6 and caused 42 casualties in the town of Bavispe and 51 overall.
 It was the only historical earthquake to cause considerable damage in Arizona.

 The 1887 Tombstone Arizona newspapers mentioned lesser quakes (aftershocks) on August 27, 1887, and November 11, 1887.

 Tectonic setting

 The earthquake was located near the southern end of the extensional Basin and Range Province.
 The western margin of the Sierra Madre Occidental plateau is formed by a series of west-dipping normal faults, over a distance of at least 300 km.
 The earthquake occurred within this zone.

 Damage

 Towns near the epicenter suffered significant damage, particularly in Bavispe, where most houses were destroyed and 42 of the town's 700 inhabitants were killed.
 Houses of adobe construction were also destroyed in Tepic and Moctezuma.
 The houses were roofed with heavy log rafters that were untied to the adobe walls and fell in when the walls collapsed.
 The earthquake triggered many rockfalls and landslides and caused ground fissures.
 Moderate to severe damage occurred in northeastern Sonora, northwestern Chihuahua, southwestern New Mexico, southeastern Arizona and the westernmost part of Texas.
 Eyewitness reports from Cochise County, Arizona claim that shaking caused the ground to open up, with liquefaction spreading across the plains.
 This information was later found to support up to XI intensity on the Modified Mercalli Scale.